Seasons in Thailand 2026

 This article breaks down the best time travelers seeking hidden gems in Thailand can visit its mountains in the north, islands in the south, and secret Bangkok corners — drawing on local experiences, Tourism Authority of Thailand (TAT) data, and years of sustainable travel insights.

-Thailand divides neatly into three main seasons — cool (Nov–Feb), hot (Mar–May), and green (Jun–Oct) — but each region has its own set of rules.
-For those seeking the best time to visit hidden gems Thailand offers beyond mainstream tourism, the patterns are as such.
+The seasons in Thailand 2026 are generally divided into three main periods — the cool season (November to February), the hot season (March to May), and the green season (June to October).
+However, each region has its own distinct rhythm.
+For travelers seeking the best time to visit hidden gems beyond mainstream tourism, understanding these regional patterns is essential.

 • Northern Thailand (Chiang Dao, Nan, Pai): November through February is ideal.
 Morning fog beautifully rolls through valleys, mountain air stays crisp, and fields turn gold.
 Weather and air are clear, making it perfect for scooters, hikes, and long drives.
 Read more about these northern escapes in our Northern Thailand Hidden Gems 2026 post.